vtex-soft/texsupport.econometricsociety-ecta/README.md

 The following files are given in the repository (or directly in `.zip` archive):

 -   `econsocart.cls`, `econsocart.cfg` - LaTeX style files designed for articles of the Econometric Society journals.
+(See also [QE](https://github.com/vtex-soft/texsupport.econometricsociety-qe) and [TE](https://github.com/vtex-soft/texsupport.econometricsociety-te).)
     Please do not change them.
 These files are already loaded in the respective template files;
 -   `ecta_template.tex` - the main template file should be used for article preparation;
 -   `ecta_sample.pdf` - sample file and instructions for the preparation of a